-This course provides an overview of materials used in dentistry, dental hygiene, and dental laboratory procedures.
-Topics include chemical and physical properties of dental materials, with an emphasis on the handling, manipulation, and rationale for use of materials used in dental hygiene and dentistry.
+This course is a survey of materials used in dentistry, dental hygiene, and dental laboratory procedures.
+Topics include chemical and physical properties of dental materials with an emphasis on the handling, manipulation, and rationale for use of materials used in dental hygiene and dentistry.
 Lab time provides students opportunities to apply their knowledge of various biomaterials.